Psalms For Life

 who will crush our oppressors!

-This psalm seamlessly joins selections from two other David psalms, Psalms 57:7-11 and 60:5-12.
-Far from being unoriginal, the psalm gives both selections new meaning by combining them in their new post-exilic context.
+This psalmist here seamlessly joins selections from two David psalms (Psa.
+57:7-11 and 60:5-12).
+Some scholars think this makes the psalm unoriginal, but that’s far from true: the psalmist makes the words her own, giving both selections new meaning by combining them in their new post-exilic context.*

-So God assures them that nothing has really changed from David’s day: God is just as committed as ever to Israel—to both Judah and Ephraim—and he’s still sovereign over the surrounding nations that threaten them.
-In its heyday, the kingdom of Israel ruled over the nations named here.
-And the psalmist believes God’s kingdom will yet cover the earth, but with neither Joshua nor David to lead them, they don’t know how to proceed.
+God assures them that nothing has really changed from David’s day: God is just as committed as ever to Israel—to both Judah and Ephraim, divided Israel’s northern kingdom—and he’s still sovereign over the surrounding nations that threaten them.
+In its heyday, under Solomon, Israel wasn’t threatened by any of the nations named here.
+And the psalmist believes God’s kingdom will yet cover the earth, but God’s people have suffered major setbacks and, with neither Joshua nor David to lead them, they don’t know how to proceed.

-Despite God’s having brought his people back home, their extreme hardship and vulnerability in the land call his restoration of them into question.
-Since human help is unreliable at best and since the Israelites’ challenges far exceed the realm of human help, the psalmist knows only God can establish his kingdom on earth.
-The psalmist seems to be looking forward to and longing for the Messiah God would send to deliver his people from their enemies.
-Besides asking for God’s help, the psalmist commits to partnering courageously with him and celebrating his victory over evil long before it happens.
+Despite God’s having brought them back home, their extreme hardship and vulnerability in the land call his restoration of them into question.
+Since human help is unreliable at best and the Israelites’ challenges far exceed the realm of human help, the psalmist knows only God can establish his kingdom on earth.
+She seems to be looking forward to and longing for the Messiah God would send to deliver his people from their foes.
+Besides asking for God’s help, she commits to partnering courageously with him and celebrating his victory over evil long before it happens.

 In your free moments today, pray this prayer:

-Stretch out your right hand and help us
+Stretch out your mighty hand and help us

 so your beloved children are rescued.